burlachenkok/exploring-python3/python3-note.md

 test.exe
 ```

-At the end of scipt, there is an `input()` which will wait for input, and similar to C++ code there is a blocking for waiting input from stdin and processes will be alive.
+At the end of the script, there is an `input()` which will wait for input, and similar to C++ code there is a blocking for waiting input from standard input and processes will be alive.
+Sometimes it can be helpful of purpose of profiling to prevent the Python process from dying early.

 For Windows OS collecting a large number of counters is possible via the [SysInternals Suite](https://learn.microsoft.com/en-us/sysinternals/) created by [Mark Russinovich](https://en.wikipedia.org/wiki/Mark_Russinovich):

 * [Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) will allow you to collect statistics and exact systems calls that process (such as `python.exe`) did with Files, Registry, Network, Load Dynamic Libraries.
 It also allows us to inspect how long call stacks are and inspect during the timeline of execution where there is a bottleneck - I/O, Memory, and CPU Computing.